 Learn how Measurabl can help you report to each of these

-There’s no denying that ESG is in demand—Moody’s ESG Solutions recently raised its forecast for sustainable bond issuance, including green, social, sustainability and sustainability-linked bonds for the year to over $1 trillion (nearly 862 billion Euro).
+There’s no denying that ESG reporting frameworks are in demand—Moody’s ESG Solutions recently raised its forecast for sustainable bond issuance, including green, social, sustainability and sustainability-linked bonds for the year to over $1 trillion (nearly 862 billion Euro).
 With increasing demand comes a higher degree of scrutiny, as investors and legislators alike are demanding stronger evidence to back companies’ ESG performance claims.

 Here is a primer on five emerging tools and frameworks that are becoming increasingly relevant to global real estate owners.
 Regardless of how you choose to report, Measurabl can help you streamline the process and provide complete, accurate, and timely data required to help you get results that truly represent your ESG performance.